kasdihacene/BlogCreator4Engineer/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Adding Auth Guard Angular 9 or our application
+## Adding Auth Guard Angular 9 on our application
 ### Auth Guard
 >The auth guard is an angular route guard that's used to prevent unauthorized users from accessing restricted routes, it does this by implementing the CanActivate interface which allows the guard to decide if a route can be activated with the canActivate() method.
 If the method returns true the route is activated (allowed to proceed), otherwise if the method returns false the route is blocked.